CSUF News Service

 Parking for the Aug.
 15-16 programs is included in the fees if attendees register by Aug.
 1; for other days, daily $8 parking permits are required.
-Addition information available online.
+Additional information available online.

 The Gianneschi Center for Nonprofit Research, housed within the CSUF Mihaylo College of Business and Economics, exists to support and encourage the work of Orange County's many charitable organizations as the repository for data about the sector.
 Helping nonprofits and the entire community to better understand the work of this sector is the center's primary mission.